arabcoders/watchstate/README.md

 ### Webhook default listener port

-Since we used to use the port `80` and this port is privileged we cannot use it in rootless container, so the default port changed to `8081`.
+Since we used to use the port `80` and this port is privileged we cannot use it in rootless container, so the default port changed to `8080`.
 If you used the webhook receiver before. you have to change the port in your media backends and or your frontend proxy.

-### User/Group Id
+### User id and group id mapping

 Running rootless means we cannot change the user and group id inside the container anymore.
 So, if you changed the user/group id before using `WS_GID`, `WS_UID` those no longer works, and you need to use the `user:` directive.
 There is